 The causes of pulmonary embolism are basically the same as the causes of venous thrombosis.
 The causes can be divided into three categories:

-More than 90% of pulmonary emboli primarily originate from a deep vein thrombosis (DVT) of the leg, but they can also arise from the abdomen and rarely the arms.
+More than 90 percent of pulmonary emboli primarily originate from a deep vein thrombosis (DVT) of the leg, but they can also arise from the abdomen and rarely the arms.
 The higher up the leg the clot forms, the more likely it is to break off and embolise to the lungs.
-Less than 20% of lower leg (calf) DVTs will extend upwards into the iliofemoral (thigh) veins, where about 50% break off and travel to the lungs.
+Less than 20 percent of lower leg (calf) DVTs will extend upwards into the iliofemoral (thigh) veins, where about 50 percent break off and travel to the lungs.

 The risk factors for developing thrombosis and thus PE can be divided into major (where the risk is greater than 5-20 times normal) and minor (where the risk is 2-4 times normal).

 - Trauma (including fractures, especially of the femur, hip and pelvis).